Peeragarhi metro station: Facilities

-Facilities of ATMs are available at Peeragarhi metro station.
+ATMs are available at Peeragarhi metro station.

 Transport interchange

 Metro's Green and Magenta lines

 The existing Peeagarhi metro station on Green Line (Bahadurgarh-Indraprastha route along the NH9) is set to be an interchange with the Magenta Line (Indraprastha-Okhla Bird Sanctuary route along the Outer Ring Road) as a new station with the same name is currently being constructed.
 The existing Peeragarhi Metro station on Green line will be connected to the new Peeragarhi metro station on Magenta line via a 140 m footbridge for the passenger transfer.
 When ready by 2026, it will ease traffic woes and improve connectivity to northern and southern parts of Delhi, IGI Airport, Noida International Airport and Noida.

 Peera Garhi Chowk long distance buses

 Peera Garhi Chowk is a major intersection of Outer Ring Road and NH-9 Rohtak-Hisar Road adjacent to the Peeragarhi metro station.
 The chowk lies in the Paschim Vihar area, and is a major transport hub on the NH-9 where long-distance buses between Delhi and western Haryana (Bahadurgarh, Rohtak, Hansi, Hisar, Fatehabad, Sirsa and Dabwali), western Punjab (Bathinda, Abohar and Fazilka), and north Rajasthan (Nohar, Bhadra, Hanumangarh, Sri Ganganagar, Rawatsar, and Suratgarh) are available 24x7 with to 10 minutes frequency.
 Once the under-construction Keshopur and Peeragahri Magenta Line stations on Megenta line are completed, bus passengers can switch to Magenta Line for connection to IGI Airport T1.